Completed degree projects

 PFAS in wastewater and sewage sludge at Uddebo wastewater treatment plant, Luleå

-Jonatan Forsberg who has studied civil engineering natural resource technology with specialization in environment and water has now completed his thesis "PFAS in a Swedish wastewater treatment plant: An analysis of the effectiveness of major treatment steps on 33 PFAS".
+Jonatan Forsberg who has studied civil engineering natural resource technology with specialization in environment and water has completed his thesis "PFAS in a Swedish wastewater treatment plant: An analysis of the effectiveness of major treatment steps on 33 PFAS" in summer 2022.

 The work is the initial part of a year-long study where the levels of 33 PFAS contaminants are tracked in wastewater and sewage sludge during the treatment process at Uddebo treatment plant.